raycast/extensions/extensions/svgr/README.md

 # SVGR

 Paste in SVG.
 Get a react component.
-A raycast plugin for SVGR.
+A SVGR plugin for raycast.